-A financial report has a flow, or an ordering or sequencing of the components which make up the financial report.
+A financial report has a flow, or an ordering or sequencing of the fragments which make up the financial report.

-Financial report creators have flexibility as to this flow, for example an income statement could come before or after a balance sheet.
+Economic entities creating financial reports have flexibility as to this flow, for example an income statement could come before or after a balance sheet.

 The flow of a report can impact meaning in some cases, less so or not at all in other cases.
-The sequencing or ordering of the components of a financial report is the report flow model.
+The sequencing or ordering of these fragments or components of a financial report is the report flow model.